Job profiles at CSC

 Indigenous offenders are overrepresented in federal custody.
 CSC provides timely access to effective, culturally-appropriate interventions for them.
 Indigenous-specific positions are those that help Indigenous offenders reconnect with the values, traditions and beliefs of their Indigenous communities.

-Aboriginal liaison officers (ALOs) provide leadership, cultural awareness, counselling and other services to Indigenous offenders.
+Indigenous liaison officers (ILOs) provide leadership, cultural awareness, counselling and other services to Indigenous offenders.
 They are a link between the offender and the Indigenous community.